Ngāti Tūwharetoa: Chiefs

-The Senior Ariki lines are maintained by Ngāti Umutahi hapu of Ngati Tuwharetoa at Te Awa o Te Atua.

 Media

 Tuwharetoa FM is the official radio station of Ngāti Tūwharetoa.
 It began at Waiariki Polytechnic in Tūrangi in February 1991, was taken off air in late 1992, relaunched in 1993, and added a frequency reaching as far as Taumarunui.
 An off-shot station, Tahi FM, began in February 1993 but is no longer operating.
 Tuwharetoa FM broadcasts on in Tūrangi, and in the areas of Taumarunui, National Park, Whakapapa and Raetihi.